 The set of sculptures invite visitors into a multi-faceted conversation between history, faith, art and technology.

-— Adrienne Dengerink Chaplin (Visiting Research Fellow, Department of Theology and Religious Studies, Kings College, London)
+— Adrienne Dengerink Chaplin (Visiting Fellow in Religion, Philosophy and the Arts, Kings College, London)